polfliet/katacoda-scenarios/kubernetes/intro.md

-#Welcome!
+# This tutorial

-During this tutorial, we will do the following:
+During this tutorial, we will learn the following:
-* Install kube-state-metrics
+* Install kube-state-metrics for getting metrics about all Kubernetes object
-* Install New Relic Kubernetes integration
+* Install New Relic Kubernetes integration by deploying a DaemonSet
-* Install New Relic metadata injection
+* Install New Relic metadata injection to correlate APM data with Kubernetes